QuaCaTeam/quaca/docs/tutorials/first_calculation.md

 Notice that since we are in the `bin/` directory we first had to go one directory up and then to `data/tutorial.json`.
 QuaCa now produces an output file in the same directory as the input file and with the same name, but of the file type `.csv`.
 It contains in the first column the variable that we have looped over (which in this case is the velocity v) and in the second column the calculated value of the quantum friction.

-The calculation might take a while, with the above paramters and depending on your computer around 10-25sec per value (on the PCs of the developers this calculation ran in 10-14min).
-If you do not want to wait that long, reduce the number of steps in the input file.

 ## 4. Check the results
 Let us now plot the data we obtained from our calculation and compare it to the yellowish line in [this publication](https://link.aps.org/doi/10.1103/PhysRevLett.123.120401).